learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 ## Objectives

-* Understand the difference between ARIMA and Additive Synthesis for time-series forecasting
+* Understand the difference between ARIMA and Additive Synthesis for time series forecasting
-* Model a timeseries object using prophet library
+* Model a time series object using prophet library
 * Make predictions for future and compare the approach with previously seen techniques

 ## Facebook Prophet